 Gaining the LEED v4 Material Ingredient credit can be accomplished, using published HPDs from the Repository.
 For specific guidance on using HPDs for the LEED MR credit, click here.

-To access to the Repository, please review and agree to the Terms and Conditions for the HPD Public Repository, and click “Access Repository” button below:
+To access the Repository, please review and agree to the Terms and Conditions for the HPD Public Repository, and click “Access Repository” button below: